-Table 3-1 lists the failure scenarios in a global cluster configuration and describes the behavior of VCS and the agent in response to the failure.
+The following table lists the failure scenarios in a global cluster configuration and describes the behavior of VCS and the agent in response to the failure.

-Failure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
+Table 3-1 Failure scenarios in a global cluster configuration with the VCS agent for FMC SRDF agont of Line of the Failure Description and VCS response Application failure Application cannot start successfully on any hosts at the primary site.
 VCS response at the secondary site: Causes global service group at the primary site to fault and displays an alert to indicate the fault.
 Does the following based on the ClusterFailOverPolicy global service group attribute: Auto or Connected-VCS automatically brings the faulted global group online at the secondary site.
 Manual-No action.
 You must bring the global group online at the secondary site.
-Agent response: The agent Write enables the devices at the secondary site.
-For dynamic RDF devices, the agent does the following if the value of the SwapRoles attribute of the SRDF resource is 1: Swaps the R1/R2 personality of each device in the device group or the consistency group.
+The agent Write enables the devices at the secondary site.
+For dynamic RDF devices, if the value of the SwapRoles attribute of the SRDF resource is 1, the agent does the following : ■ Swaps the R1/R2 personality of each device in the device group or the consistency group.
 Restarts replication from R1 devices on the secondary site to the R2 devices at the primary site.
 See "Performing failback after a node failure or an application failure" on page 42.